Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### 7.3 Modules
 * Is simply a file containing Python definitions and statements saved with *.py* extension, they are also called scripts.
 Simply write some Python code in a file and save the file as *.py* extension, your module is ready.
-* Python looks for modules in a sequence *local directory*(where current .py is located) -> *PYTHONPATH*(is a environment variable that contains python directory path provided through command line) ->  lastly inside *python installation directory*.
+* Python looks for modules in a sequence *local directory* (where current .py is located) -> *PYTHONPATH* (is a environment variable that contains python directory path provided through command line) ->  lastly inside *python installation directory*.
 This does means any module with repeating name will be given priority according to this sequence.
 * As Python is a Interpreted Language, each time a program is ran the *.py* files are compiled from source code to bytecode.
-To speed this up, when a *.py* file is imported the Python interpreter creates the *.pyc*(byte-compiled version of *.py* files) files if Python has permission to write files in that directory.
+To speed this up, when a *.py* file is imported the Python interpreter creates the *.pyc* (byte-compiled version of *.py* files) files if Python has permission to write files in that directory.
 So next time python can directly access the *.pyc* instead of re-compiling.
 Also, these *byte-compiled* files are platform-independent.
 * Use the built-in function *dir()* to find variables/functions/classes inside a module, as modules once import are objects too.
 Each imported module's object contain a special variable named "\_\_name\_\_" which is set to module name.
 But the current module which is ran by the user has "\_\_name\_\_" variable set to "\_\_main\_\_".
 This helps a programmer to not invoke the script while importing it if they don't intent to.
-This is similar to "main()" function's behaviour in c/c++ language.
+This is similar to "main()" function's behaviour in C/C++ language.
 * A [List](https://docs.python.org/3/py-modindex.html) of built-in modules in python.</br>
 Example: Save this module as *sample.py* or anything you prefer(but change the name if so the in the next module).
 ```Python